ricardoemerson/create-flutter-widgets-and-classes/README.md

 - Once validated, you’ll have instant access to all **Pro features 🎖️**.
 Start boosting your Flutter workflow right away!

+🙌 Thank you for your support!

+We recognize that this change, making the extension fully paid, may impact some users, but we believe it will allow the extension to continue growing and providing even more value to the Flutter community.

-Thank you for being part of this journey with us.
-We can’t wait to show you what’s coming next!
+Thank you for being part of this journey!
+If you have any questions, feel free to reach out. 🚀 !

 Best regards,

 **Ricardo Emerson**
 The Flutter Tools Pro Team
 ---